photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 Big thank you to [Guy Sheffer](https://github.com/guysoft) for [building](https://github.com/photoprism/photoprism/issues/109) this!

-!!! tip "Reducing Server Load"
+!!! info "Reducing Server Load"
     If you're running out of memory - or other system resources - while indexing, please limit the [number of workers](https://docs.photoprism.org/getting-started/config-options/) by setting
     `PHOTOPRISM_WORKERS` to a value less than the number of logical CPU cores in `docker-compose.yml`.
-    Also make sure your server has [swap](https://opensource.com/article/18/9/swap-space-linux-systems) configured so that indexing doesn't cause restarts when there are memory usage spikes.
-    As a measure of last resort, you may additionally disable image classification using TensorFlow.
+    As a measure of last resort, you may disable using TensorFlow for image classification and facial recognition.